Group

 Rule

-This could allow access to the underlying system. | Severity: | medium | Rule ID: | xccdf_org.ssgproject.content_rule_firefox_preferences-shell_protocol | Identifiers and References | References:
+These versions must be disabled in compliance with the Network Infrastructure and Secure Remote Computing STIGs. | Severity: | medium | Rule ID: | xccdf_org.ssgproject.content_rule_firefox_policy-ssl_minimum_version | Identifiers and References | References:

 |